raoul2000/bob-the-miner/docs/itinerary.md

 [ result, result, ... ]
 ```

 Due to the fact that mining job are executed in parallel, **there is no garantee that the results ordrer matches** the adresses order.
 If you need to maintain the adress/result relation, you can use the `indexByUrl` or `appendUrlAsProperty` options.
-See the [Options](./options.md) section.
+See the [Options](./options.md) section for more.

 ## URL extraction

 TBD